lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The first line creates a region of space named *simulation_box* that is a block (a rectangular cuboid) and extends from -20 to 20 along all 3 directions of space, all expressed in non-dimensional units because we are using the lj system
+    The first line creates a region of space named *simulation_box* that is a block (a rectangular cuboid) and extends from -20 to 20 along all 3 directions of space, all expressed in non-dimensional units because we are using the lj system